delphix/lab-guides/oracle-admin/INSTRUCTIONS.md

 This guide will get you started with Delphix&#39;s virtualization for Oracle.
 You will learn how to to securely copy and share datasets.
 Using virtualization, you will ingest data from sources and create virtual copies, which are full read-write capable database instances that use a small fraction of the resources a normal database copy would require.

-Virtualization operates with two interfaces: management and self-service.
+Delphix Virtualization's functionality is exposed through two interfaces: management/admin and self-service.
 Through the management/admin interface, DB administrators connect to source datasets and control decisions on resources such as virtual databases.
 This guide focuses on that interface.
 The self-service interface is used by non-admin users to access and operate on the data that was provided by the administrators.
-We also provide a guide for <a href="https://github.com/delphix/lab-guides/blob/master/self-service/INSTRUCTIONS.md">self-service</a>.
+A guide for self-service can be found <a href="https://github.com/delphix/lab-guides/blob/master/self-service/INSTRUCTIONS.md">here</a>.

-We also provide guides for Delphix <a href="https://github.com/delphix/lab-guides/blob/master/masking/INSTRUCTIONS.md">masking</a> and, similar to this guide, we also provide analogous ones for other data sources such as <a href="https://github.com/delphix/lab-guides/blob/master/mssql-admin/INSTRUCTIONS.md"> MS SQL </a> and <a href="https://github.com/robertodelphix/lab-guides/blob/master/postgresql/instructions.md"> postgresql </a>.
+We also provide a guide for Delphix <a href="https://github.com/delphix/lab-guides/blob/master/masking/INSTRUCTIONS.md">masking</a> and Virtualization guides for other data sources such as <a href="https://github.com/delphix/lab-guides/blob/master/mssql-admin/INSTRUCTIONS.md"> MS SQL </a> and <a href="https://github.com/robertodelphix/lab-guides/blob/master/postgresql/instructions.md"> postgresql </a>.

 # <a id="_gettingStarted"></a>Getting Started